syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Connectors.md

 ## Association

 The BPMN Association flow is used to link flow objects with its corresponding text or artifact.
 An Association is represented as a dotted graphical line with an opened arrow.
-To create a [Association](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnFlowType.html#fields#Association), the [FlowType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnFlowViewModel_FlowType) property of the bpmnflow should be set to **Association**.
+To create a [Association](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnFlowType.html#fields#Association), the [FlowType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnFlowViewModel_FlowType) property of the bpmn flow should be set to **Association**.
 The types of association are as follows:

 * DirectionalAssociation
 * BiDirectionalAssociation